-If You Attended All Four Years of High School Inside the United States
+If You Attended High School Inside the United States

-You must meet the same admission requirements as first-year US citizens and permanent residents attending high school in the United States.
 Admission requirements will vary depending on your area of study; matching the requirements for first-year applicants who are U.S. citizens or permanent residents.
 Review the list of Undergraduate Areas of Study or our First-Year Admission Requirements for more details.
 In addition, you must complete the English language requirements.

 If You Attended High School Outside the United States